albusfangautonomy/control_notes/notes/senser_fusion.md

 ### Measuring Attitude and Heading

-### Sensors - IMU (Magnometer, Accelerometer, and Gyro)
+### Sensors - IMU (Magnetometer, Accelerometer, and Gyro)
 The absolute orientation for a static object can be determined just with M and A and taking cross products.

-**Magnometer** measures the strength and direction of a magnetic field and determines heading relative to the Earth's magnetic north.
+**Magnetometer** measures the strength and direction of a magnetic field and determines heading relative to the Earth's magnetic north.

     - readings can be corrupted by other magnetic sources.
     - Hard Iron sources (Magnet or Coil) shift the sphere, soft irons (nails) distorts the sphere.
 Sphere refers to